 - About the exhibition

 The HEITSCH GALLERY transforms the conventional gallery into a communication platform for creative people.
-We offer art lovers a very special service for the coming months.
-Live-streamings, digital moderated artist talks and videos give insights you insights into the gallery and the process of art creation.
+We offer art lovers a service of a very special kind in the coming months.
+Live-streamings, digital moderated artist talks and videos give insights into the gallery and behind the scenes of artistic creation, complemented by the possibility to visit our gallery in digital rooms.

-On site in our location at the Gärtnerplatz we offer interested parties a service that has never been available before.
+On site in our premises at Munich's Gärtnerplatz we offer interested parties a service that has never been available before.
 By appointment, we can put together an exclusive presentation of your favourite artist for up to two people.
-This service is not limited to the gallery.
-We also offer the possibility to install an artwork of your choice up to one meter in size in your home or business FOR FREE.
+This service is not limited to the gallery, as we also offer the possibility to install a work of art of your choice free of charge in the Munich area (up to one meter in size) in your home or business.
 Just send us an email to INFO@HEITSCHGALERIE.DE or contact us by phone at 089 269 49 110.

-The digital possibilities offer room for innovation and new perspectives.
-The emerging and already established artists of the HEITSCH GALLERY, whose art is deeply rooted in traditional art history and present their works of art in dialogue with the Old Masters and the great names of modernity.
+The digital possibilities offer room for innovation and new perspectives on the world of tomorrow.
+The emerging and already established artists of the HEITSCH GALLERY, whose art is deeply rooted in traditional art history, present their works of art in dialogue with the Old Masters and the great names of modernity.
 Through our new exhibition concept they become an innovative part of the digital and real art world.

 We are proud to present the following artists as part of the FUTURE LAB project: